Commonly Used Brand Name(s)Yonsa, Zytiga

 Save up to 10% on Abiraterone

 Find big savings at pharmacies near you with GoodRx discount coupons

 Lowest GoodRx Price

 Take this medicine only as directed by your doctor to benefit your condition as much as possible.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Swallow the tablets whole with water.
+Swallow the tablet whole with water.
 Do not break, crush, or chew it.

-It is best to take this medicine on an empty stomach.
-Do not eat 2 hours before or 1 hour after taking abiraterone.
+It is best to take this medicine on an empty stomach, 1 hour before or 2 hours after a meal.